Mass and Reconciliation

 Sunday, 10:00am, St. Mary's Church, Elkhart

-A noon Mass will be offered on the fourth Sunday of every month beginning in August for anyone who would like to attend.
+A noon Mass will be offered on the fourth Sunday of every month for anyone who would like to attend.
 More elements of our tradition are included, for example at certain times the priest faces the same way as the people, incense, inclusion of some Latin.
 A potluck meal, catechesis, and/or fellowship will follow.
 Please contact Fr.
-Andrew if you plan to attend the meal let him know what you might be able to bring.
+Andrew if you plan to attend the meal and let him know what you might be able to bring.

 Masses for this Holy Day are Monday, November 1, 8:00am and 6:00pm at St. Mary.
 This is not a Holy Day of Obligation this year as it falls on a Monday, but come to rejoice with all the saints.